khushaljethava/khushaljethava.github.io/_posts/2025-04-05-how-to-Convert-text-to-speech-and-speech-to-text-in-python.md

 categories: [Python]
 tags: [python]
 image:
-  path: /commons/How to convert text to speech in python and speech to Text in Python.png
+  path: /commons/How to convert text to speech in python and speech to Text in Python.webp
   alt: How to convert text to speech in python and speech to Text in Python
 ---